-- 8 June 2021: Publish initial proposals and conduct eight-week written consultation
+- 8 June 2021: Publish initial proposals and conduct an eight-week written consultation

 - Early 2022: Publish responses to initial proposals and conduct six-week ‘secondary consultation’, including between two and five public hearings in each region

-- Late 2022: Publish revised proposals and conduct four-week written consultation
+- Late 2022: Publish revised proposals and conduct a four-week written consultation

 - June 2023: Submit and publish final report and recommendations

 The Local Government Boundary Commission was set up to carry out reviews of local authority electoral arrangements.
 It also has a role in reviewing local government structure and boundaries and carrying out parish reviews.

 The electoral arrangements for the county were reviewed between 2011 and 2013.
 The wards for West Northamptonshire are the same as that of the Northamptonshire County Council divisions.
 For further information see the Local Government Boundary Review for England website.